 Farmville is an aptly named, quiet, simple town most famous for being home to Longwood University and Greenfront Furniture store.
 But there are some interesting and adventurous activities to find here too!

-Then check in ad drop your things at your hotel—we stayed at the Hotel Weyanoke which was convenient, adorable, and closeby the university and great restaurants nearby like their hotel restaurant Effingham’s (seen below) or a block away at North Street Press Club where we had a delicious dinner of poke and fish tacos.
-They also have a great tequila Tuesday deal!
+Like their hotel restaurant Effingham's (seen below) or a block away at North Street Press Club where we had a delicious dinner of poke and fish tacos.
+They also have a great tequila Tuesday deal.

 The one can't-miss stop in Farmville has to be the Moton Museum, Gen Z and Black-history lovers, especially for you.